-Providing current and updated information on the records management Web site; www.ndsu.edu/recordsmanagement/
+Providing current and updated information on the records management Web site, www.ndsu.edu/recordsmanagement/.

-The NDSU Records Coordinator
+The NDSU Records Management Coordinator:

-Appointed by the Vice President for Information Technology
+Is appointed by the Vice President for Information Technology;

-Works with the Director of Records Management
+Assists the Director of Records Management and Records Management Advisory Committee as needed;

-Assists the Task Force and the Director of Records Management as needed.
+Serves as the liaison between the URCs and the Director of Records Management.

-Unit Records Coordinators

-Appointed by their respective department heads.
+NDSU Unit Records Coordinators are appointed by their respective department heads and their role includes:

-Their role will include

 Providing assistance to faculty, staff and administrators in their units for retention, preservation and destruction of their unit’s records in accordance with this Policy’s procedures and practices, institutional requirements, and state and federal laws.

 Serve as the liaison between their unit and the Director of Records Management and the Records Management Task Force